Skip to main content

 • Amarillo initially flourished as a cattle-market hub, connecting ranches in the Panhandle to major urban markets by railroad.
 Large industrial plants, built after World War I to produce helium and weapons for the military, transformed the area, as did the discovery of oil and gas.

-History: from ranching and trade hub to industrial complex
+History: From ranching and trade hub to industrial complex

 Amarillo has its origins in 1887 with the arrival of rail freight service, helping create a cattle-market center in the Texas Panhandle, serving area ranches and those in the South Plains and eastern New Mexico.
-Additional rail service after the turn of the century strengthened Amarillo’s standing in cattle shipping, and the city’s standing as a transportation hub rose during the 1930s with the convergence of four U.S. highways, including the famous Route 66.[1]
+Additional rail service after the turn of the century strengthened Amarillo’s role in cattle shipping, and the city’s standing as a transportation hub rose during the 1930s with the convergence of four U.S. highways, including the famous Route 66.[1]

-The community was originally named Oneida and later renamed Amarillo after the nearby lake and creek, which likely derived their name from the yellow soil along their banks or the yellow wildflowers plentiful during the spring and summer.
+The community was originally named Oneida and later renamed Amarillo after the nearby lake and creek, which likely derived their names from the yellow soil along their banks or the yellow wildflowers plentiful during the spring and summer.

 Chart 10.1: Diverse Cluster Mix Drives Activity